-Watch Foo Fighters troll Westbro Baptist Church during concert
+Foo Fighters play disco to drown out Westbro Baptist Church’s homophobic chants

 The group, which has targeted Foo Fighters shows on various occasions in the past, turned up at the band’s concert at the Azura Ampitheater in Kansas on 5 August.
 Some of the group shouted homophobic chants, while others held placards.

-The 10-track album features four Bee Gees covers, a new re-imagined version of Andy Gibb’s ‘Shadow Dancing’, and five live renditions of songs from their last album, ‘Medicine At Midnight’.
+The 10-track album features four Bee Gees covers, a new re-imagined version of Andy Gibb’s “Shadow Dancing”, and five live renditions of songs from their last album, “Medicine At Midnight”.

 Addressing the protesters outside the gig, frontman Dave Grohl said: “Alright now, ladies and gentlemen, I got something to say.
 Because you know what, I love you.”